musharafhussainabid/Telecom_Chatbot/README.md

 streamlit run app.py
 Ensure the vectorstore/ folder is already generated using the ingestion step.
 If not, use a document processing script to convert your PDFs into a FAISS index.

-#Future Work
+Future Work:

-Add support for voice-to-text input and TTS output
+1. Add support for voice-to-text input and TTS output

-Integrate real-time telecom APIs for dynamic offer retrieval
+2. Integrate real-time telecom APIs for dynamic offer retrieval

-Add memory for multi-turn contextual chat
+3. Add memory for multi-turn contextual chat

-Implement user feedback loop for improving chatbot performance
+4. Implement user feedback loop for improving chatbot performance

-Deploy as a containerized app using Docker for portability
+5. Deploy as a containerized app using Docker for portability

-#License
+License:

 This project is intended for educational and non-commercial use only.